krupeshrved/krupeshrved.github.io/index.markdown

 ## Summary

-- Accomplished Product Management professional with over 5 years of diverse experience across 3 continents in managing and delivering cutting-edge products to leading customers
+- Accomplished Product Development professional with over 5 years of diverse experience across 3 continents in managing and delivering cutting-edge products to leading customers in the Hi-Tech Industry
 - Worked at two Fortune 500 companies, across 10-12 high-value projects, having contributed to product lines with revenues of over $6-$7 Billion

 ## Objective

--  Aspiring to be a disruptive business solver with end to end ownership managing products and large scale projects under challenging deadlines
--  Looking for opportunities to deliver value and growth in large organizations or small startups through a mix of my technical and managerial skills
+-  Looking to add value to any organization I am part of via the best of my technical and managerial skills

 ## Work Experience